jaymcgee92/UOP_FYP_References/README.md

 None of the works published here belong to me.
-The respective authors own their own respective work, and I have cited all my work in my report.
+The respective authors own their own respective work, and I have cited in my report for any work I have used.